luciditee/sportradar-test/README.md

 # SportRadar API Challenge Solution
-This is a solution for the [SportRadar API Challenge](https://github.com/sportradarus/sportradar-api-challenge). **It is currently a work-in-progress** and should be "done" enough to fulfill the requirements of the challenge by EOD Friday.
+This is a solution for the [SportRadar API Challenge](https://github.com/sportradarus/sportradar-api-challenge).
 Most work was done at night after completing any IRL-responsibilities and obviously so as to not conflict with my current work hours.

 For this challenge, I chose to write in JavaScript (ES6+), striving to not rely so much on external dependencies of any kind.
 I dislike forcing people to have a ton of dependencies installed and taking up disk space, especially if it's just for 1-2 features in a given library.
 However, I do recognize that for each of the sub-problem solutions implemented here, like REST integration and caching, there are likely other more mature solutions.